 There are different ways of fixing a betting limit.
 Some limit is necessary; otherwise a player with a lot more money would have, or would be perceived to have, an unfair advantage.
 Once fixed, the limit should be unalterable throughout the game unless the players unanimously agree to change the stakes.
 Some popular limit systems follow:

 No one may bet or raise by more than a stipulated number of chips, for example, two, or five, or 10.
 Usually this limit varies with the stage of the game: In Draw Poker, if the limit is five before the draw, it might be ten after the draw.
 In Stud Poker, if the limit is five in the first four betting intervals, it is 10 in the final betting interval (and often ten whenever a player has a pair or better showing).

-The limit for each player is the number of chips the player has in front of him.
-If the player has only 10 chips, he may bet no more than 10 and he may call any other player's bet to that extent.
-In table stakes, no player may withdraw chips from the table, or return chips to the banker, until he leaves the game.
-A player may add to his stack, but only between the deal just completed and the beginning of the next deal.
+The limit for each player is the number of chips the player has in front of them.
+If the player has only 10 chips, they may bet no more than 10 and he may call any other player's bet to that extent.
+In table stakes, no player may withdraw chips from the table, or return chips to the banker, until they leave the game.
+A player may add to their stack, but only between the deal just completed and the beginning of the next deal.

 Whangdoodles, or Roodles

 In a fixed-limit game, it is often agreed that following any very good hand - a full house or better, for example - there will be one deal by each player of Jackpots, in which everyone antes double, and the betting limit is doubled for these deals as well.

 A maximum limit is put on the number of chips any player may lose.
 Each takes out one stack at the start; if they lose that stack, the banker issues the player another, without charging for it, and in many cases, the player can get still a third stack free before dropping out of the game.
 (Some limit should be placed on the number of free stacks so that a player will have the incentive to play carefully.)

 In these sessions, the "sky's the limit," but such games are rarely played today.